Our 4 week European family road trip itinerary

 After a challenging day driving on the wrong side of the road, the last thing Philip needed was to drive us back into Dijon for dinner,,so we took up the kind offer of our hostess to put together a platter for us.
 What a spread it was!
 Local cheeses, pate, terrine, garden salad and fresh French bread all washed down with a local white wine.

 From here we spent three days exploring the wineries, chateaux and museums of the Burgundy region, from cobblestone villages to the larger cities of Dijon and Beaune.
-There were so many Burgundy wines to experience.

 We strolled through village markets, sampling the wares of charcuteries, fromageries and patisseries along the way, sampled real Dijon mustard and, of course, stocked up on Burgundy wines to sustain us on our journeys.